 Formatting Tips for Kindle Success – 12 Quick Insider Secrets

 Have you ever downloaded a book to your Kindle and been so put off by the formatting that you’ve given up reading?
-Incorrectly formatted e-books, or those which have been thrown together aren’t likely to appeal to your ideal audience nor do they project professionalism.
-Being sloppy at the last stretch approach is such a disappointment, too, because there are so many amazing books out there which bear the heart and soul of its writers, but are spoiled because of poor/rushed formatting.
+Me too.
+Incorrectly formatted e-books or those which appear to have been thrown together aren’t likely to appeal to your ideal audience nor do they project professionalism.
+The sloppy at the last stretch approach is such a disappointment and it impacts on book sales.

-So if you’re determined to be a successful Kindle author (and not a sloppy at the last stretch one), here are 12 Top Tips to ensure your Kindle book formatting is on point.
+So if you’re determined to be a successful Kindle author, here are 12 Top Tips to ensure your Kindle book formatting is on point.

 - New Chapter = New Page – press CTRL+ENTER to insert a page break at the end of your chapters or use Insert and Page Break from the menu bar.

 - Don’t Waste Time on Fancy Fonts – stick to basic fonts like TImes New Roman, Arial or Courier because anything fancy will be lost in the conversion process.
 Plus, readers can choose which fonts they want to read your book in (and tweak the size etc).
 Save your fancy fonts for your paperback book.